 Business owners and entrepreneurs have a lot to prepare when presenting themselves and their venture to the world; there are press releases to write, pitches to perfect, and potential leads to chase.

 Yet as technologies change and platforms evolve, it can be easy to overlook one of the most tried-and-tested publicity tools: a memorable business card.

-To prove it, we've compiled seven brilliant examples of good business cards from some of the most successful entrepreneurs in recent history, as well as highlighted some key ideas on what elements you can incorporate into your card.
+To prove it, we've compiled seven brilliant real-life business cards from some of the most successful entrepreneurs in recent history, as well as highlighted some elements that you can incorporate into your own card.

 An influential internet entrepreneur who cofounded Twitter (and acted as its CEO for many years), Evan Williams' leadership took the company from a microblogging experiment to the third largest social network in the world – and one of the most iconic brands of the 21st century.

 In this context, his business card lets his work speak for itself.
 The instantly recognisable Twitter logo sits alone on the front of the card, which is printed on textured recycled paper, helping remind the recipient of Twitter's corporate values.
 On the opposite side, Williams' name and titles are listed without distraction, as well as the numerous ways in which to get hold of him.

 This business card exudes confidence and simplicity.
 It makes an impression while allowing for the owner’s accomplishments to speak for themselves.

 The mastermind behind the iPhone revolution built a career out of implementing stylish designs in simple packages, and Jobs' business card reflects this mantra.
 Apple's technology utilised this approach in everything from iMacs to iPads, as well as his iconic black turtleneck look.

 This card takes that aesthetic and capitalises on the strength of its approach.
 A simple off-white background is barely disturbed by a grey italic font, where Jobs' name, title and contact information are condensed into the lower right-hand corner.